google/starlark-go/doc/spec.md

 getattr("banana", "split")("a")	       # ["b", "n", "n", ""], equivalent to "banana".split("a")
 ```

+The three-argument form `getattr(x, name, default)` returns the
+provided `default` value instead of failing.

 ### hasattr

 `hasattr(x, name)` reports whether x has an attribute (field or method) named `name`.